wegul/wegul.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a senior year B.Eng student in the College of Computer Sciences and Electronic Engineering at Hunan University, supervised by Prof. [Daibo Liu](https://sites.google.com/site/dbliuuestc/home).
+I am a senior year B.Eng student in the College of Computer Sciences and Electronic Engineering at Hunan University, supervised by Prof. [Daibo Liu](https://sites.google.com/site/dbliuuestc/home).

-*I am actively looking for a Ph.D position starting in 2022 fall.*
+*I am actively looking for a Ph.D position starting in 2022 fall.
+Please drop me a line if you would like to know more about me.*

 Research Interests
 ======
-Mobile and ubiquitous computing, Internet of Things, Distributed Systems, etc.
-I am broadly interested in systems and networking research.
+I have broad interests in network and systems research.
+Particularly in the following topics:
+- Security and privacy
+- Edge computing
+- Wireless network
+- Video streaming

+I combine signal proceesing and machine learning to locate privacy risks on mobile devices.
+Recently, I am working on video analysis over dynamic LTE network.
+I also have keen appetite for many other areas in network/systems.
+Check my personal insights of some recent works and feel free to leave a message, I would be more than happy to share my thoughts.

 Publications
 ======